adkinsjd/adkinsjd.github.io/index.md

 These sensors will help us to both independently evaluate the impact of grid improvements on reliability, and, in collaboration with a team of UC Berkeley economists, to quantify the socioeconomic impacts of (un)reliability.
-We currently have a deployment of nearly 400 sensors and many phone applications running in Accra.\\
+We currently have a deployment of nearly 400 sensors and many phone applications running in Accra.
+[A paper about insights from the deployment](https://joshuaadkins.com/publications/compass19.pdf) was presented at COMPASS 2019.\\
 \\
 Other recent projects include the
 [Signpost platform for city-scale sensing](github.com/lab11/signpost),